hangxie-wex/airflow-docker2/README.md

 ## Airflow connection setup

+This section is optional.
+It is not needed if we use AWS Secret Manager to manager the crendentials.
  Login to ```http://127.0.0.1:8090``` and  click Admin then connections.
 The follwoing connections should be added.
 * MS SQL Server Connection:

 ```Connection ID: mssql_conn```